-Manotick Station is now a little more self-reliant and independent and little less energy is wasted in transmission to meet peak demand requirements in the daytime.
+Manotick Station is now a little more self-reliant and independent and little less energy is wasted in transmission to meet peak demand requirements in the summer daytime.
 A small but important contribution to the local economy and the fight against climate change.

 The 50KwH system on the Bazaar barns is owned by the Ottawa Renewable Energy Cooperative.
 OREC was founded in 2010 to enable residents of Eastern Ontario to invest in community owned renewable power generation.
-Their objective is to keep the jobs and profits in the community as we generate local electricity.
-OREC now has over 430 members, 13 operating solar projects and has paid dividends the last two years.
-Please consider joining OREC if you would like to earn a fair return on your investment and use it as a catalyst to generate local jobs and sustainable economic development.
+Their objective is to invest our members capital in community assets that generate clean electricity and/or reduce consumption, and to do so in ways that keep the jobs and profits within the community.

 OREC now has over 900 members, who have financed our 22 solar, 2 wind turbines and 3 energy retrofit projects.
 These assets have allowed OREC to pay annual dividends since 2012, and return capital to our investors on a regular basis.